Projects per year

 Scholarly biography

 Annebella’s longstanding interest in mass photography has covered found photos, family albums, vernacular archives, amateur competitions, photographic publishing and the photographic industry.
-It is the focus of her academic monograph, Mass Photography: Collective Histories of Everyday Life (2015) and her image-led book, More Than a Snaphot (2023).
-Further research can be found in her co-edited essay collections, Reconsidering Amateur Photography (2012) and Photography Reframed: New Visions in Contemporary Photographic Culture (2018), and many other journal articles and book chapters.
-Annebella regularly writes for the art press; her ongoing series, Flea Market Photobooks, for Source: The Photographic Review, explores overlooked illustrated publications.
+It is the focus of her academic monograph, Mass Photography: Collective Histories of Everyday Life (2015) and her image-led book, More Than a Snapshot (2023).
+Further research can be found in her co-edited essay collection Photography Reframed: New Visions in Contemporary Photographic Culture (2018, with Ben Burbridge) and many other journal articles and book chapters.
+Annebella regularly writes for the art press; her series, Flea Market Photobooks, for Source: The Photographic Review, explores overlooked illustrated publications; her series with Kim Beil, Correspondence Course, for Photomonitor, uses the epistolary form to examine photographic found objects exchanged by post.

 In 2015-17 Annebella held an AHRC Fellowship, Picturesqueness in Everything: The Visual and Material Culture of British Woodcraft Groups, 1916-2016.
 This project explored art, craft, design and dress as forms of resistance, radical educational strategies and utopian ideals, focusing on progressive interwar youth organisations.
 Outcomes included the award-winning 2015 monograph, The Kindred of the Kibbo Kift: Intellectual Barbarians and a co-curated exhibition of the same name at Whitechapel Gallery.
 These countercultures inspired Annebella's 2021 book, Nudism in a Cold Climate: The Visual Culture of Naturists in Mid-20th-Century Britain.